raspberrypilearning/xai-challenge-startup/en/step_3.md

 ## What is AI and Machine Learning?

 **Artificial intelligence** (AI) systems are a type of computing technology that enables machines to execute tasks that typically require human-like intelligence.
-This includes tasks like recognizing speech, identifying objects in images, and processing vast amounts of data autonomously.
-Instead of replicating human intelligence, AI systems utilise algorithms and models that can comprehend and act on information without human intervention at every single step.
+This includes tasks like recognising speech, identifying objects in images, and processing vast amounts of data autonomously.
+Instead of replicating human intelligence, AI systems process large amounts of data to perform complex tasks.

 Most coding you've done before is likely **rules-based**.
 That means you've provided the computer with a specific set of instructions it must follow exactly: `If this, then that.`

 However, machine learning (ML) doesn't work that way — it's **data-driven**.
 Instead of using lots and lots of rules to cover every possibility, machine learning takes large amounts of data about a particular topic to build an ML model.
-The ML model is a representation of something.
-Usually the representation is of the real world, but it can also be of an imaginary context.
+The ML model detects patterns in that data to create a representation of something in the physical world.

 <div style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 <h3>Example: Digital Plant Identifier</h3>
 Imagine you're on a nature walk and you come across a plant you've never seen before.
 You're curious to know what it is.
-With a digital plant identifier, you can snap a photo of it, and the app will tell you its name!
+With a digital plant identifier, you can snap a photo of it, and the app will predict what plant it is!
 <br><br>
 <span style="color: #0faeb0">Leaf Shape:</span> The model might look for specific patterns or shapes commonly found in certain plants.
 Long and thin or broad and open?
 One frond or multiple?
 <br><br>